 Evening visits to Circuito Mágico del Agua light up with sensory fountains, a safe, easy option for families.

-За те, що summer coastal option, cruising along Costa Verde or a short boat to islands delivers sea air and skyline views.
+За те, що summer The coastal option, cruising along the Costa Verde, or a short boat trip to the islands, delivers sea air and skyline views.

 Cusco blends altitude-friendly explorations with iconic ruins.
 Begin at Sacsayhuamán’s remarkable walls, then stroll San Blas with its crafts and eateries, finishing at Qorikancha to sense historic fusion of Inca and colonial influences.
 A compact list of iconic sites helps pace days; each stop delivers a bite-sized moment.